The 'pupil premium' is additional funding to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

 - a residence order

-The pupil premium for 2017 to 2018 will include pupils recorded in the January 2017 school census who are known to have been eligible for free school meals (FSM) in any of the previous 6 years (ie since summer 2009), as well as those first known to be eligible at January 2017
+FSMThe pupil premium for 2018 to 2019 will include pupils recorded in the January 2018 school census who are known to have been eligible for FSM since May 2012, as well as those first known to be eligible at January 2018.

 Children adopted from care or who have left care